echeran/smile-of-murugan/webbook/chapter20.md

 of the old, especially medieval poetry (and in this respect, their "modernity” is a return to the unsurpassed and perfect terseness and brevity of the early classical poetry).
-Chellappa sees them as bearers of a revolt (*purațci*) of a new, different generation.
+Chellappa sees them as bearers of a revolt (*puraṭci*) of a new, different generation.
 If there is indeed a break with the past, if there is a clash between "tradition" and "modernity” in contemporary Tamil culture, it takes place in the writings of these "new poets".
 The first of the "revolting" poems